UnnatiSangani/Udacity-FEND-Project4-EvaluateNewsNLP/README.md

 ## How to run the Project

 1. Download/Clone this repository
-   cd into the new folder and Install all dependancies write npm install on the terminal
+   cd into the new folder and Install all dependancies

+2. To install dependency:
+   npm install

- 2. To run the server in the production mode and create dist folder npm run build-prod on the terminal
+3. To build the project in production mode npm run build-prod

- 3. For using Aylien Api, Sign Up here to get your own API KEY & ID Create a .env file that contain your API_ID and your API_KEY
- 4. To start the server by
+4. To start the server
-    Put npm start in the terminal
+  npm run start

-    This project is running on: http://localhost:5000
+5. To build the project in developement mode
+- npm run build-dev
+- This will automatically open localshost:5000

+6. To test the project
+   npm run test

+7. To run the client, open 'localhost:5000', this will open index.html
+- Enter valid URL code and press 'Submit'
+- For a valid URL you would see a result
+- For a non valid url, no reuslts will be generated

  ## Offline Functionality